5 Things To Tell First Time Users of DocuSign eSignature

 Do you know someone who is using electronic signature software for the first time?
-When document recipients are signing using DocuSign for the first time, they may have some questions.
+When document recipients are learning how to use electronic signatures for the first time, they may have some questions.
 Your users may need reassurance that DocuSign eSignature is safe and secure, and they may want to find out how electronic signatures work.
 This post provides those that are sending documents via DocuSign with the information to help answer the five most common questions that those using DocuSign for the first time might ask:

 1. What is DocuSign eSignature?

-- Users will receive an email with a button that says “Review”.
-With one click they can access the document they have been sent and start the signing process.
-You can click from virtually any internet-enabled device like a mobile phone, tablet, or computer
+- Users will receive an email with a button that says “REVIEW DOCUMENTS”.
+With one click, they can access the document they have been sent and start the signing process.
+You can click from virtually any internet-enabled device like a mobile phone, tablet, or computer.

-- If it’s the first time they are signing a contract with DocuSign eSignature in this way, they will be asked for consent to do business electronically.
+- If it’s the first time your user is signing a contract with DocuSign eSignature in this way, they will be asked for consent to do business electronically.
 Ask them to put a check in that box, and then click CONTINUE to proceed onto the signing process.

 - They navigation tabs and instructions will guide your user to where they need to perform an action on the document.
 The user should click the START tag to go directly to the first tag that requires action so that they can complete the required fields.

 The documents are saved automatically and can be printed if needed.
 Your users will see an “Other Options” button which may include other actions you can take such as “Finish Later” or “Assign to Someone Else”.
 It also has the options to “Decline”, where you will be requested to give a reason for this.
-This 1-minute video shows how DocuSign eSignature works and more information on how to use eSignature.
+Discover more information about how to use eSignature.

 First-time users may ask what makes an electronic signature legal.
 DocuSign eSignature is legally binding in the UK, and for nearly every business or personal transaction in almost every country in the world.
 DocuSign eSignature complies with EU and UK law.